 Ratings & Reliability

-The Cascada is a well-thought-out, four-seat, soft-top convertible.
+The Cascada is a well-thought-out four-seat, soft-top convertible.
 Handling is responsive, and the ride is steady but a bit stiff because of the standard 20-inch tires.
 The 1.6-liter, four-cylinder engine has modest power and returned just 22 mpg overall.
 The leather seats are supportive, but it's a long reach to access the touch-screen infotainment system, and the center dash is a mess of buttons.
 The power-operated, fully insulated fabric roof takes a quick 17 seconds to open and can be operated at speeds up to 31 mph.
-Fortunately, wind buffeting is kept to a minimum during top-down driving.
+Wind intrusion is kept to a minimum during top-down driving.
 Rear-seat access is made easier by front seats that power-slide forward.
-Opting for the Premium or Sport Touring trims brings advanced safety equipment, including forward-collision warning and lane-departure warning.
+Opting for the Premium or Sport Touring trim brings advanced safety equipment, including forward collision warning and lane departure warning.